 |Commands||Styles||Textures||Libraries||Patterns||Auto-Shapes||Rich Symbols||Swatches||Plugins||All Extensions|

-Your button should look something like this:
+Now it should look like this:

 Become an author